Waaal/BobaOS/doc/STCQ/IDT.md

 - 0xE (0b1110) = 64/32 bit Interrupt Gate
 - 0xb (0b1111) = 64/32 bit Trap Gate

-#### Task gate
+#### Task gate (obsolete)
 Task gate references the TSS descriptor and can assist in multi-tasking when exceptions occure

 #### Interrupt Gate
-Used for interrupts that can be invoked with the INT instruction.
+Used for interrupts that can be invoked with the INT instruction or hardware events from a IRQ.
-(Can also be used for exceptions, because they are easier to work with lel)
+(They also automatically disable interrupts on entry and re-enable them on iret instruction)

 #### Trap Gate
 Used for exceptions raised by the CPU.
-(They also automatically disable interrupts on entry and re-enable them on iret instruction)

-*Note: Almost every gate (Inerrupt and Trap) needs a iret instruction on the end*
+(The CPU places error codes on the stack for some exceptions)

+*Note: Interrupt and Trap gate are basically the same the only differnece is that a Interrupt Gate automatically disables interrupts and re-enable them*

 ### Load a IDT
 To load a Interrupt Descriptor Table we need a pointer to this table.